-As of June 30, 2011, we had \$350.0 million of senior notes outstanding.
-The indenture governing our senior notes requires a total leverage ratio (as defined) of no more than 8.5 to 1.0.
-As of June 30, 2011, we were in compliance with all of the covenants under the indenture, and our total leverage ratio was 5.8 to 1.0.
+As of September 30, 2011, we had \$350 million of senior notes outstanding.
+Our senior notes are unsecured obligations and the indenture governing our senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum debt to operating cash flow ratio (as defined) of 8.5 to 1.0.
+As of September 30, 2011, we were in compliance with all of the covenants under the indenture, and our debt to operating cash flow ratio was 5.8 to 1.0.